wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.5.1 =
+* Option to highlight search terms in comment text as well.
+* Fixed a small problem in highlighting search terms.

 = 2.5 =
 * Better support for other search plugins like [Dave's WordPress Live Search](http://wordpress.org/extend/plugins/daves-wordpress-live-search/).